CHOOSING THE RIGHT PET

 IMG_1763.JPG

-10. ok, so you want a DOG!
+Okay, so you want a dog!

 Make sure that your family is united in this decision and not simply getting a dog because the children or one person has been begging.
 Get everyone involved in selecting your new family member and don’t try to surprise someone with a pet.
 It is a wonderful experience to pick out your special dog or having that special dog pick you.
 The hard work you put in will be rewarded by providing you with unconditional love for many years to come.